 Typically, an individual has to have only HDHP coverage in order to contribute to an HSA.
 The exceptions are a few types of supplemental coverage like dental, vision, workers’ compensation, critical illness, accident, and fixed indemnity plans.
 The idea behind HDHPs is that individuals have to use their own money (which can come from their HSA) to pay expenses before the HDHP deductible is met, so employees who have access to HRA reimbursements for their deductible would not be eligible to contribute to an HSA.

 But the IRS has created solutions that allow employees the best of both worlds: limited-purpose HRAs, post-deductible HRAs, suspended HRAs, and retirement HRAs.

 What’s a limited-purpose HRA?

 Limited-purpose HRAs allow you to reimburse your employees for expenses such as dental, vision, and preventive care costs.
-You can offer this limited-purpose HRA in conjunction with a group HDHP, allowing your employees the opportunity to use HSAs to save for future medical expenses.
+You can offer this limited-purpose HRA in conjunction with a group HDHP, allowing your employees the opportunity to use HSAs to save for future medical-related out-of-pocket expenses.
 It cannot, however, reimburse any costs associated with the employee’s HDHP deductible.

 A limited-purpose QSEHRA is compatible with an HSA, but only if coupled with a premium-only QSEHRA (a QSEHRA that reimburses only premiums, not other health care expenses).